rebelsky/csc207c/_eboards/eboard04.md

 * Readings due Wednesday night
     * [Unit testing](../readings/unit-testing)
     * [Debugging](../readings/debugging)
-* Submit [reading responses for class 5](https://www.gradescope.com/courses/818402/assignments/4894859) by 10:30 pm on Monday
+* Submit [reading responses for class 5](https://www.gradescope.com/courses/818402/assignments/4894859) by 10:30 pm on Wednesday
 * Submit [today's lab](https://www.gradescope.com/courses/818402/assignments/4927648) by 10:30 pm on Wednesday (but preferably at the end of class today)
     * Labs will remain "Do as much as you can during class."
     * You may find it useful to complete labs outside of class because